-Most factories have very limited R&D resources, and their mission is crystal clear: keep the manufacturing lines humming.
-Every client requiring R&D support goes on to the little white board with the top 5 clients ranked by likelihood of bringing in large orders soon.
+Most factories have only very few engineers, and they tend to be manufacturing engineers rather than design engineers.
+Their mission is crystal clear: keep the manufacturing lines humming.
+For a China ODM factory, new product development will always be a secondary priority.
+Every client requiring R&D support goes on the little white board with the top 5 clients, ranked by likelihood of bringing in large orders, soon.
 A factory may accept your project when their business is slow, but as soon as a bigger fish comes along you will be put on hold.
-The best you can do is to keep the factory engaged by focusing on the large sales your new product will generate.
+The best you can do is to keep the factory engaged by regularly communicating on the numerous customers waiting for your new product.

 5. Don’t try to be Steve Jobs

-If your team keeps coming with improvements on the user interface, or if you’re picky on getting all the aesthetics just right, be aware that most factories have a very short attention span.
+If your team keeps coming with improvements on the user interface, or if you’re picky about getting all the aesthetics just right, be aware that most factories have a very short attention span.
 If your project requires too many rounds of optimization, no matter if they are caused by your changes or their mistakes, they may go for lower hanging fruits first.
-They may stall, charge you ever higher fees or flat out refuse to do any further modifications.
+They may stall, charge you ever higher fees (I have heard $100,000 for a firmware change), or flat out refuse to do any further modifications.

 6. Accept that Firmware stays a Black Box

-Plastics and PCB layouts can be copied fairly quickly, but recreating firmware may take a lot of time, and a factory who has spent years perfecting it will not let it go, which means you will never get to see it.
-Unfortunately firmware is often their weakest spot, and so the issue most likely to create long delays, and meanwhile your clever engineers and consultants are biting their nails because they are not allowed to help the engineers who keep on banging their head against the same wall for ages.
+Plastics and PCB layouts can be copied fairly quickly, but recreating firmware may take a lot of time, and a factory which has spent years perfecting it, will not let it go.
+This means your team will never get to see it.
+Unfortunately, the firmware is often their weakest spot, and so the issue most likely to create long delays.
+Meanwhile, your own engineers and consultants are biting their nails, because they are not allowed to help the factory engineers, who keep on banging their head against the same wall for ages.

 7. Don’t base a B2B product on a consumer platform.

-More likely than not, the platform the China factory uses is based on some local IC.
-These low cost IC’s are generally tightly tailored to support one standard reference design only, and when you try to customize you tend to run into a lot of limitations, not to mention bugs.
-Furthermore lifecycles in the consumer industry tend to be short, ASIC’s can go End Of Life (EOL) without much warning, and all your customization effort will have to be redone.
+More likely than not, the platform the China factory uses is based on some local IC or ASIC.
+These low-cost microprocessors are generally tightly tailored to support one standard reference design only, and when you try to customize, you tend to run into a lot of limitations, not to mention bugs.
+Furthermore, lifecycles in the consumer industry tend to be short, ASIC’s go End Of Life (EOL) without much warning, and all your customization effort will have to be redone for a next generation.

-Despite these pitfalls China still is the place to go for manufacturing, see “Why can’t the US build consumer electronic products?”.
-If all you want to change is the logo and perhaps the color of the plastic then you’re likely fine with an ODM as long as you maintain a strong local presence and do good QC.
-But if you want to make substantial changes, and are not yet 100% sure what the final spec should be, then I really do not recommend picking a factory as your development partner, their business model is just not set up for it, and it’s a marriage that has a high likelihood to end in tears, especially if you don’t bring the purchasing power of Apple.
-In fact, if your company is considering to raise funding it is even more important to own your IP.
+Despite these pitfalls, China still is the place to go for electronic manufacturing, see “What would happen if we stopped buying Electronics from China”.
+If all you want to change is the logo and perhaps the color of the plastic then you’re likely fine with an ODM factory, as long as you communicate in exquisite detail and do good Quality Control.
+But if you want to make substantial changes, and are not yet 100% sure what the final spec should be, then I really do not recommend picking a factory as your development partner.
+Their business model is just not set up for it, and it’s a marriage that has a high likelihood to end in tears.
+This goes all the more if you don’t bring the purchasing power of someone like Apple.
+In fact, if your company is considering to raise additional funding, it is even more important to own your IP.

-As for myself, in the beginning I worked quite a bit with both Chinese and Taiwanese ODM’s, and in the end some of them gave me good results, but it always generated a lot of frustration, and importantly took a lot longer than planned: in electronics market windows tend to close fast.
-So I have completely given up on this approach and at www.titoma.com we do all engineering in-house in Taiwan, giving us & our clients complete control.
+As for myself, in the beginning I worked quite a bit with both Chinese and Taiwanese ODM’s, and some of them gave me good results.
+But it always generated a lot of aggravation, and most importantly, took a LOT longer than promised.
+Yet in the electronics industry market windows tend to close fast.
+So I have completely given up on this approach and at Titoma we do all engineering in-house, in our design centers in Taiwan and Colombia, giving us & our clients complete control.

-Do you have positive experiences, or more tips to prevent trouble?
+Do you have more tips to prevent trouble?
 I’d love to hear from you!

-Keesjan Engelen is founder of www.titoma.com and has been developing electronic products in Taiwan for 20 years.
+Keesjan Engelen is CEO of www.titoma.com and has been developing electronic products in China & Taiwan for 20 years.
 He also wrote: Kickstarter Prototype to Production: $100K is not enough